jennnico/Shapes/README.md

 Shape names are displayed using .map() and by setting Panel.Title.

 The application allows the user to add shapes through the use of .slice(), .push(), .split(), .target.value, and this.setState.
+It allows the user to delete shapes using .slice(), .splice(), and this.setState.